-If you believe you or a loved one was the victim of malpractice, you should consider calling our staff at Andersen Morse & Linthorst to sign up for a consultation with our professional medical malpractice lawyers in Oregon.
-We have years of experience representing the rights of those that have been harmed by the negligent actions of doctors, dentists, nurses and others in the medical field.
+If you believe you or a loved one was the victim of malpractice, you should consider calling our staff at Andersen Morse & Linthorst to sign up for a consultation with our professional Oregon medical malpractice lawyers.
+We have years of experience representing the rights of those that have been harmed by the negligent actions of doctors, dentists, nurses, and others in the medical field.
 We can provide you with an assessment of your case and help you navigate the complicated legal system.

 Types of Medical Malpractice

 There are many different forms of medical malpractice.
 A few common ones include:

 This occurs when a doctor incorrectly diagnoses a person or didn’t provide them a diagnosis at all, and as a result, they received improper or no treatment.
 Heart attack, stroke, cancer, depression, and thyroid disease are some of the commonly misdiagnosed conditions.
 The symptoms of the conditions in these cases present in a typical manner that a qualified healthcare provider should have diagnosed.